 "I found myself in a school bus, somebody was giving birth and wanted me to be there.
-She has the baby in two hours, looking wildly beautiful - that was the astonishing thing.
-Wow.
+She has the baby in two hours, looking wildly beautiful.
 Later, when I talked to doctors and nurses, I found out how rare that was that your first glimpse of birth was this wild beauty." — Ina May Gaskin

 In 1971, three hundred hippies set off from California in a convoy of 90 trucks and schoolbuses to find a new life.
 The pregnant women amongst them, out a desire to treat birth as a normal part of proceedings, passed around birth manuals and learnt to deliver each others' babies on the road.

 It was the memory of the very first woman, calmly and tenderly birthing in the arms of her husband in the back of a bus on a pitstop, that was to change the lives of two watching women in particular: Ina May Gaskin and Pamela Hunt.
 Called in spontaneously to assist, and watching in wonder at the first natural birth they'd ever seen, that Ina May would describe decades later as an 'astonishing, wild beauty' that 'gave her something that has never left'.